suyogkumawat/devops-projects-2025/YAML/Scenarios.md

-# 🔧 Advanced YAML Use Cases in Industry-Level DevOps Projects
+# Scenarios used in Industry level projects

 This section extends your YAML knowledge with real-world, advanced scenarios used in **production environments**, covering tools like **Kubernetes**, **Helm**, **GitHub Actions**, **Ansible**, **Docker Compose**, and **CI/CD workflows**.